 Here’s how you can try to get an IEP for a child between the ages of 3 and 5:

-- Look, listen and list your concerns.
-Observe your child and keep a list of behaviors or other examples that make you wonder if there’s a learning or attention issue.
+Look, listen and list your concerns.
+Observe your child and keep a list of behaviors or other examples that make you wonder if there’s a learning or thinking difference.
 Your list will help you present your concerns to people who can help.

 Your request for an evaluation can be denied.
 That’s why it’s important to describe in detail the reasons for your concerns.
 You also may want to include copies of any tests or doctors’ notes that support your concerns.